 Child support is a court-ordered agreement for a non-custodial parent to make payments to a custodial parent to fulfill his or her duty of financial support to the child.
 It is a way to ensure a child is adequately provided for by both parents.
 These matters are customarily resolved following the establishment of paternity or during the process of a divorce.

 Child support cases can be incredibly emotional.
 Parents going through a divorce or separation are likely dealing with other matters, like custody, paternity, or property division.
 If you are planning on undergoing a child support proceeding, you should retain an experienced family law attorney.
-Child support attorney Joshua Wilson at the Joshua Wilson Law Firm has extensive experience helping parents who have been in your predicament prevail in court.
+Child support attorneys at the Higher Level Legal Law Firm have extensive experience helping parents who have been in your predicament prevail in court.

 Determining Child Support in Missouri